Dashboard

 Tip

-Use News as a central place for internal announcements.
-Team updates, configuration changes, or important notifications are always within reach, directly on the dashboard.
+Use News as a central location for internal announcements.
+Team updates, configuration changes, or important notifications are always available directly on the dashboard.

 Report

-The widget is used to display the output of a preconfigured report directly on the dashboard.
-The displayed content can vary depending on which report was prepared by the administrator—for example, a summary table, an overview of data for a specific period, or the output of a custom data analysis.
+This widget displays the output of a preconfigured report directly on the dashboard.
+The displayed content depends on the report prepared by the administrator — for example, a summary table, data overview for a selected period, or output from a custom data analysis.

-- Report from the list of available options.
-No additional configuration is required—the widget automatically loads data based on the current report state.
+- Report from the list of available reports.
+No additional configuration is required — the widget automatically loads data according to the current report state.

 Tip

-Do you need monthly electricity consumption, cost trends, or another regularly tracked metric in view?
-If the report is prepared by the administrator, you can simply add it to your dashboard.
+Do you need to keep track of monthly electricity consumption, cost development, or another regularly monitored metric?
+If the report is prepared by the administrator, you can easily add it to your dashboard.

 Graph

-The widget lets you visualize a selected dataset in the form of a chart, depending on how the chart was prepared by the administrator.
-This widget is well suited for tracking trends, comparing values, or quickly understanding how data changes over time.
+This widget visualizes a selected dataset in graph form depending on how the graph was configured by the administrator.
+It is especially useful for monitoring trends, comparing values, or quickly understanding data development over time.

-- Graph prepared by the administrator.
-If the field is empty, it means that no chart is currently available in the system, or your permissions do not allow you to view charts.
+Graph prepared by the administrator.
+If the field is empty, no graphs are currently available in the system or your permissions do not allow graph access.

 Tip

-Track key metrics clearly and visually.
-With the Graph widget, you can display cost trends, the number of new requests, or comparisons across departments—at a glance.
+Monitor key indicators clearly and visually.
+Using the graph widget, you can display cost development, the number of new requests, or department comparisons directly on your dashboard at a glance.

 -